akamensky/argparse/README.md

 * Shorthand arguments MUST be a single character.
 Shorthand arguments are prepended with single dash `"-"`
 * If not convenient shorthand argument can be completely skipped by passing empty string `""` as first argument
 * Shorthand arguments ONLY for `parser.Flag()` can be combined into single argument same as `ps -aux` or `rm -rf`
-* Long arguments are required and cannot be empty.
+* Long arguments must be specified and cannot be empty.
 They are prepended with double dash `"--"`
 * You cannot define two same arguments.
 Only first one will be used.
 For example doing `parser.Flag("t", "test", nil)` followed by `parser.String("t", "test2", nil)` will not work as second `String` argument will be ignored (note that both have `"t"` as shorthand argument).
 However since it is case-sensitive library, you can work arounf it by capitalizing one of the arguments
 * There is a pre-defined argument for `-h|--help`, so from above attempting to define any argument using `h` as shorthand will fail
 * `parser.Parse()` returns error in case of something going wrong, but it is not expected to cover ALL cases